Tafara-N/alx-react/0x08-react_redux_reducer_selector/README.md

 A README.md file, at the root of the folder of the project, is mandatory Push all of your files, including package.json and .babelrc All of your functions must be exported

-Tasks
+## Tasks

-0. Write a basic reducer
+### 0. Write a basic reducer

-mandatory
-Reuse the latest dashboard project you worked on in the React course 0x08-React_Redux_action_creator+normalizr Create the basic state
+- Reuse the latest dashboard project you worked on in the React course `0x08-React_Redux_action_creator+normalizr`

+**Create the basic state**

-In a file named reducers/uiReducer.js, define the initial state of the reducer for the UI:
+In a file named `reducers/uiReducer.js`, define the initial state of the reducer for the UI:

-It should have one boolean property isNotificationDrawerVisible It should have one boolean property isUserLoggedIn
+- It should have one boolean property `isNotificationDrawerVisible`
+- It should have one boolean property `isUserLoggedIn`
-It should have one empty object user
+- It should have one empty object `user`

 **Create the reducer function**